Workshop Series

 our 2025-2026 Workshop Series!

 We are excited to bring you a variety of workshops this year to boost your skills, answer your burning questions, and teach you something you might not have had the opportunity to learn before.
-We will be trying different delivery methods, locations, and content this year to get feedback on what you, our members, need and benefit from most.

 Member pricing: $10/workshop